codenoid/file.io/README.md

 # Fileio

 [File.io](https://file.io) clone in Go, Simply upload a file, share the link, and after it is downloaded, the file is completely deleted.
 For added security, set an expiration on the file and it is deleted within a certain amount of time, even if it was never downloaded.
+Watch deployment & usage demo [here](https://youtu.be/KJWKk3j9FuM)

 ![screenshot](ss.png)

 ## Installation

-By default, this project rely on [Redis](https://redis.io/download) as primary database, abd the default app port are 8080
+By default, this project rely on [Redis](https://redis.io/download) as primary database, and the default app port are 8080

 ### Docker